Medicare Supplement & Medicare Advantage Plans:

 Plan F and the New Innovative Plan F, provide 100% coverage, which means when you see a doctor or hospital, you do not pay a co-pay or deductible.
 Plan G is similar to Plan F, although it has an outpatient deductible of $226.
 Plan N, you are responsible for the $226 deductible along with a $20 copay for outpatient visits.

 Medicare Advantage (HMO & PPO)

-- Medicare Part D Rx plan info
+- Medicare Part D Rx Page

-- Medicare Excess Charges
+- Medicare Part B Excess Charges

 Please use this site as a resource for plan and rate information.
 Click any of the buttons below to view the company Medicare Supplement rates in your area.
 Or better yet call me and I’ll give you the rates for the different companies and plans right over the phone.

 Medicare Part D Rx plans … You will also need to enroll in a separate Medicare part D Rx plan, which will help you pay for your prescription costs.
 A good place to start your search is right here.
 Simply email a list of your current medications along with the dosage and frequency.
 I’ll run the comparison for you, the results will be emailed back to you which will be the top 3 most cost effective plans for your prescription list.

 Tobacco rates do not apply during open enrollment or guaranteed issue situations in the following states: California Colorado Illinois Louisiana Missouri New Hampshire New York* North Carolina Tennessee Vermont* Wisconsin * Tobacco rates never apply in New York, Vermont.

 - INITIAL ENROLLMENT PERIOD: You have a 7 month window of opportunity, starting 3 months prior to your Medicare Part B coverage month start date, the month of the start date and ending 3 months after the month of your birthday or Part B start date.
 During this time you can choose any Medicare Supplement plan or company providing coverage in your resident state.